Cognitive biases shape the evolution of zero-sum norms: Methods

 \subsubsection{Attractor Identification}

 Game dynamics are governed by the fitness gradient $\dot g=\nabla_g\Phi(g)$, analogous to adaptive dynamics in evolutionary biology and replicator dynamics in economics.
 Attractors correspond to locally stable game types $g^*$, characterized by vanishing gradient $\nabla_{U,V}\Phi(g^*)=0$ and negative definite Hessian $\nabla^2_{U,V}\Phi(g^*)\prec 0$.
 These points mark evolutionary steady states of the strategic landscape under our bounded rationality framework.
+We interpret the evolution of game parameters $(U, V)$ as shifts in how populations collectively interpret and enforce their interactions, not as changes to underlying material reality -- as all payoff matrices are normalized.